Thomas McCall Anderson: Life

 In 1861, a hospital and dispensary were founded at Glasgow for diseases of the skin.
 Anderson and Dr. Andrew Buchanan were appointed the first two physicians.
 Buchanan died prematurely in 1865.
 For forty-seven years Anderson bore the main share of the duty.
 In 1909, the institute was absorbed by the western infirmary, and the dermatological teaching was provided for by the foundation of a lectureship at the university, on which Anderson's name was conferred in recognition of his services.

 Meanwhile, in 1874, Anderson was appointed to a newly founded chair of clinical medicine in Glasgow University.
-He held this post till 1900 in conjunction with that of physician to the western infirmary.
+He held this post until 1900 in conjunction with that of physician to the western infirmary.
 His clear and systematic method of exposition and demonstration, his strict concentration on the subject in hand, and his organising power enabled him to fulfil his functions with admirable efficiency.
 From 1897 to 1901, he was examiner in medicine and pathology for the British and Indian medical services.
 In 1900, he succeeded Sir William Tennant Gairdner, in the chair of practice of medicine, and removed from his house in Woodside Terrace to the official residence in the college square.
 The practical aspects of his subject chiefly appealed to him.
 The physician's business, he insisted, was to cure the sick.
 But he took a high view of the moral responsibilities of a medical adviser, and never suffered his pupils to forget that medicine is a liberal profession as well as a useful art.